Dacaspex/Algae-ui/README.md

 # Algae-ui
 User interface for Algae, a fractal image generator

+**Note:** This repository is considered legacy and will not be updated.
+It was meant as a test.

 ## Installation instructions
 This project uses Node JS, npm and Electron.